terraref/drone-pipeline/README.md

 ## Overview

-This project is leveraging the work done in the TERRA REF project to create a drone-specfic processing pipeline for plant based analysis.
+This project is leveraging the work done in the TERRA REF project to create a drone-specific processing pipeline for plant based analysis.
 It assumes you are familiar with [Clowder's](https://opensource.ncsa.illinois.edu/bitbucket/projects/CATS) concepts of extractors.

 ### Challenges